 You can send out the pre-writes at some deadline before the meeting, or take the first few minutes of the meeting to read them—potentially even aloud, if they’re short enough.
 The good pre-writes tend to spark conversation pretty well.

-My team has had success with the pre-write, and I suspect it’s a valuable tool to have in the professional belt.
+While there’s probably a hard cap on meeting size where this is effective—40 pre-writes is going to become unwieldly—my team has had success with the pre-write for meetings of 3-8 people, and I suspect it’s a valuable tool to have in the professional belt.